 Planning to renovate more than just the bathroom?
 See our full guide to home renovation costs in Canberra for a whole-home cost overview, or our kitchen renovation cost guide if you're considering tackling both rooms at once.

-Preparing for your Rentoule quote
+Preparing for your Rentoule Projects quote

 If you have looked at other cost guides or had quotes from other builders, here is what shapes ours.
 Every project is fixed-price after a detailed scope.
 Every quote is itemised.
 Every trade on site is one we have worked with for years.
 Jeff is personally across every project.
 That model carries a small premium over a stripped-back quote with subcontractor uncertainty, but it removes the surprises that turn fixed-price into not-so-fixed mid-build.